 Your LinkedIn profile is not a resume, so do not waste time blabbing about irrelevant things.
-Articulate more about your achievements, not by listing each award that you got before, but by crafting a narrative about how you contributed to the success of your team.
+Articulate more about your achievements, not by listing each award you got before, but by crafting a narrative about how you contributed to your team’s success.
 The point is to paint a clear picture of what you can do to impact any organization positively.

 6. Keep contact information updated.

 Do not lose the opportunity to connect with prospective employers by updating your contact information.
-They can see your email address, but you may also want to add your website, blog, social media links, and a phone number if you are comfortable about it.
-You will hardly miss any opportunity if anyone can reach you on all possible platforms.
+They can see your email address, but you may also want to add your website, blog, social media links, and phone number if you are comfortable.
+You will hardly miss any opportunity if anyone can reach you on all platforms.

 7. Keep your profile active and public.

 LinkedIn is also a networking social media site.
-You need to be constantly active by logging in at least three times a week; to fully benefit from its features.
-You can check out posts within your connections, join groups along with your industry and professional interests, and engage by leaving thoughtful comments.
-Make sure to set your profile and posts public so that the whole LinkedIn community can see them.
-You may customize your LinkedIn URL to make it easier for other people to find your profile.
+You must be constantly active by logging in at least three times a week; to fully benefit from its features.
+You can check out posts within your connections, join groups with your industry and professional interests, and engage by leaving thoughtful comments.
+Make sure to set your profile and posts public so the whole LinkedIn community can see them.
+You may customize your LinkedIn URL to make it easier for others to find your profile.
 Check out these resources for tips on how to customize your URL: